Daniela Romo

-Daniela Romo (born Teresa Presmanes Corona; 27 August 1959) is a Mexican singer, actress and TV hostess.
-During her career, she has sold 17 million records, making her one of the best-selling Latin music artists.
+Teresa Presmanes Corona (born 27 August 1959), known professionally as Daniela Romo, is a Mexican singer, actress and TV hostess.
+During her career, she has sold 15 million records, making her one of the best-selling Latin music artists.

 Biography

-Born Teresa Presmanes Corona on 27 August 1959, in Mexico City, Mexico, her parents never married, and Daniela and her sister Patricia were raised by their grandmother.
+Teresa Presmanes Corona was born on 27 August 1959 in Mexico City, Mexico; her parents never married, and Daniela and her sister Patricia were raised by their grandmother.
 As a child she idolized Rocío Dúrcal, whom she credits for inspiring her to become an actress and a recording artist.

 Performing in stage shows such as Gypsy, Romo eventually ventured out into film and television where she would gain recognition making her film debut in La casa del pelícano at the age of 17.
 Her first starring role on a television soap opera (or telenovela) was in 1978 in El Ardiente Secreto, an adaptation of Jane Eyre.

 During her TV era, Romo would go on talk shows or variety shows of the time and sing.
 During this time, Chucho Ferrer, a popular producer at the time, saw the potential in Romo and offered to produce a record.
 An ambitious 20-year-old Romo took on this adventure and recorded her debut record También Yo (also released as Te pareces tanto a mí in 1985) released by CBS Records.
 All of these songs were written by singer-songwriter Lolita de la Colina.
-The album largely flopped due to the kind of material Romo was singing (mature balladry) and the public wasn't ready to take on this from such a young singer.
+The album largely flopped due to the kind of material Romo was singing (mature balladry) and the public was not ready to take on this from such a young singer.
 Romo went on to do more film and TV, again garnering a hit on television with her soap Déjame vivir in 1982.

 After six years away from television, Romo made her return to the small screen in the 1995 hit Si Dios me quita la vida alongside César Évora and Omar Fierro.
 The telenovela was followed by the variety show Hoy con Daniela in 1996.
 The show was largely panned by critics and was cancelled after two seasons due to poor ratings.
 In 2001, however, she hosted Univision's short-lived primetime game show A Millón.
 That same year, she also won her first roles as a villain in El Manantial, and was then seen in the lighthearted comedy Las vias del amor a year later.

 In 2005, Romo released Es la Nostalgia, a collection of acoustic ballads produced by Adrian Posse and that same year, she garnered much praise for her role as the evil Doña Juana in the period soap Alborada.
 In 2006, Romo produced the musical Cabaret in Mexico and in 2009 was the star in Victor/Victoria on stage.
-In 2008, Romo starred in the TV serie Mujeres asesinas.
+In 2008, Romo starred in the TV series Mujeres asesinas.
 She starred in the telenovelas Sortilegio (2009) and Triunfo del amor (2010).